ahmadabdul3/react-flux-example/README.md

 * Implement a back-end service that will receive the password and return either `weak`, `ok` or `strong.`
-* Implement a front end that will show the user the strength of their password as they are typing.
+* Implement a front end that calls the back-end service to measure the password and show the user the strength of their password as they are typing.

 ### Implementation Notes